 Graduates of the program will:

-1. Develop the ability to understand the processes and methodologies historians use to study the past
+1. Develop the ability to analyze and evaluate the processes and methodologies historians use to study the past

-2. Develop the ability to understand and think critically about scholarly works of history
+2. Develop the ability to think critically about scholarly works of history

-3. Develop the ability to do historical research and present interpretations in writing
+3. Develop the ability to conduct investigative research and present interpretations orally and in writing

-4. Develop the ability to understand the myriad of forces that shape human experiences and critically weigh change and continuity over time
+4. Develop the ability to understand the multitude of forces that shape the human experience and critically evaluate change and continuity over time

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs